The Pilgrimage of Gold Star Mothers

 The GRS eventually moved the bodies to an American military cemetery in Europe or shipped them back to the United States.
 France, in particular, asked that the burial sites be consolidated.
 Throughout the process, the GRS continued to care for the bodies and kept identification records.

-The work of the Graves Registration Service continued until the summer of 1919.
+The work of the Grave’s Registration Service continued until the summer of 1919.
 It was not until after the war that the Office of the Quartermaster General asked each family if it would like the body to be brought back to the United States for final burial in a family plot, nonmilitary cemetery, or National Cemetery (such as Arlington) or buried in an American military cemetery in Europe.

 Holley’s burial was not typical.
 Because Lewis Holley was a noncombatant and died on a naval base rather than in a combat zone, he was buried within four days of his death in an American cemetery.
 When the GRS first reburied the body on October 25, 1921, they found it buried in a pine box but under a cross marked “Paul Schur.”
 The identification tag on the body, however, identified it as Lewis A. Holley.
 When the GRS moved Holley’s remains the final time, the unit found the correct identification disc on both his body and grave marker.
 The GRS also found a reburial bottle in the coffin that gave Holley’s name, service number, rank, and unit.
 Because the bodies were usually “badly decomposed, features unrecognizable,” the examination report included detailed dental records.

 In an undated telegram to the Graves Registration Service, Katherine Holley indicated that she wanted the remains brought back to the United States.
 In a letter dated April 20, 1920, however, Katherine asked that the “remains to Private Louis A. Holley Co.
 B 542 Engineer Corps [be] left in France.”
 There is nothing in the file that explains why she later changed her mind.
-In many cases, however, the family left the body as a reminder to the Europeans of the sacrifice their son or husband had made.
+Often, however, the family left the body as a reminder to the Europeans of the sacrifice their son or husband had made.
 Some families who originally asked that the body be brought back to the United States changed their minds when they received pictures of the graves of their sons or husbands and realized that they could visit the grave.
 Many families, however, could not afford the trip.

 Whether a man was buried in Europe or returned to the United States, the GRS prepared a “Report of Disinterment and Reburial,” which listed the soldier’s name, serial number, rank, and organization.
 The form also showed where the soldier was originally interred and where he was finally buried.
 The GRS reburied the bodies as much as two to three years after the war, and report after report notes that the features were unrecognizable.
 No photographs of the bodies are in the reports.
 The GRS identified the bodies through dental records, identification tags, grave markers, or other means of identification.